State's daily positivity rate drops to 7.09%; deaths up 106, cases rise 4,311

 The median age for all deaths in Florida is 79.

-Four other juveniles are among the 27 deaths in the 15-24 class: a 16-year-old girl in Miami-Dade, a 16-year-old girl in Lee, a 17-year-old boy in Pasco and a 17, including the 20-year-old man from Palm Beach County and a 23-year-old man from Osceola.
+Four other juveniles are among the 27 deaths in the 15-24 class: a 16-year-old girl in Miami-Dade, a 16-year-old girl in Lee, a 17-year-old boy in Pasco and a 17-year-old boy in Manatee.
+The additions in the age group were the 20-year-old man from Palm Beach County and a 23-year-old man from Osceola.
 The previous youngest in Palm Beach County was a 22-year-old woman.

 Sixty-nine people from 25 to 34 also have died from the virus, which was no change.